 Paradigm Solicitors LLP was established in 2011 and regulated by The Solicitors Regulation Authority (SRA).

-We are a niche practise with two offices based in East London and Soho.
+We are a niche practise with two offices based in West End Soho, London.

 We provide services to clients across United Kingdom.
 We have a wealth of knowledge and professional experience to protect our clients’ interests.